basbossink/presentations/functional-programming/notes.markdown

 - Think PowerShell ranges on steriods
 - Also available in Python and Erlang
 - F# generalizes list comprehensions to Sequence Expressions with syntactic sugar for seq, list and array

+### Partial function application

+- Also known as Currying
+- show arrows in types

 ### Higher order functions